 - Latex and 3 Zone Pocketed Coil

-I had the chance to use the Avocado mattress, and I think it features quite a few qualities that would be important to someone who carries a lot of weight.
+Finally, the Avocado mattress features quite a few qualities that would be important to someone who carries a lot of weight.
 For starters, the four inches of eco-INSTITUT certified Dunlop latex is on the firmer end of the medium spectrum, and this ensures you don’t sink in too much.
-The product is also highly durable and features a half inch of Joma® New Zealand Wool which acts as a natural fire retardant while providing soft comfort.
-This product even goes the extra mile in placing a final one inch layer of high density Dunlop latex beneath the pocketed-coil innerspring unit for added support.
+The product is also highly durable and features a half inch of Joma® New Zealand Wool, which acts as a natural fire retardant while providing soft comfort.
+This product even goes the extra mile in placing a final one inch layer of high density Dunlop latex beneath the pocketed-coil innerspring unit for added support, ideal for heavier bodies.

 A Mattress Buyers Guide For Heavy People